What happens after I send in my application?

 What is the difference between short-term and long-term volunteers?

-What are the requirements for long-term volunteers?
+What are the requirements for volunteers?
+In general, volunteers must be:

 - 21 years of age or older